Puyodead1/udemy-downloader/README.md

 # Description

-Simple program to download a Udemy course, has support for DRM videos but requires the user to aquire the decryption key (for legal reasons).<br>
+Utility script to download Udemy courses, has support for DRM videos but requires the user to aquire the decryption key (for legal reasons).<br>
-Windows is the primary development OS, but I've made an effort to support linux also.
+Windows is the primary development OS, but I've made an effort to support Linux also.

 # Requirements